k-box/k-box/docs/user/en/microsite/index.md

 # Microsites

 With the usage of Microsite(beta) you can create a single page website for your project.
 On that page you can put text, images and links.

 Microsites are attached to Projects.
 You can only create a Microsite for an existing Project.
-A microsite can be seen as a public page that do not require login to be viewed.
+A microsite can be seen as a public page that does not require login to be viewed.

-Microsites are in currently beta phase so each release of the K-Box can introduce breaking changes.

 ## Viewing a Microsite